Tradeoffs and Comparison Complexity: Experimental Evidence

 \textbf{\textit{Multiattribute Choice}}.
-Participants make binary choices between hypothetical phone plans characterized by either two, three, or four attributes, which include a device cost, a monthly flat fee, a data usage fee, and a quarterly wi-fi fee.
-Each choice problem has an objective payoff-maximizing answer, which allows us to observe choice errors: subjects choose on behalf of a hypothetical consumer with a known budget and data usage, and are incentivized to choose the plan that will save the consumer the most money.
+Participants make binary choices between hypothetical phone plans with either two, three, or four attributes, which include a device cost, a monthly flat fee, a data usage fee, and a quarterly wi-fi fee.
+Each choice problem has an objective payoff-maximizing answer, which allows us to observe choice errors: subjects choose on behalf of a hypothetical consumer with a known budget and data usage, and are incentivized to choose the plan that minimizes costs for the consumer.
 If a participant is selected to earn a bonus (1 in 2 chance), we select one of their choices at random and pay them based on the money saved.
-Across all choice problems, choosing the more expensive plan results in an average bonus of \$4.20, and choosing the cheaper plan results in an average bonus of \$8.98.
+Across all choice problems, the payoff-maximizing plan yields an average bonus that is \$4.78 higher than the alternative.
 For more detail on the design and pre-registration, see Appendix \ref{APP:experiments}.

-Figures \ref{subfig:multi_errors}, \ref{subfig:multi_incons}, and \ref{subfig:multi_cu} show binned scatterplots relating the $L_1$ ratio (x-axis) to choice errors, cognitive uncertainty, and inconsistency.
-All three complexity indicators are strongly decreasing in the ratio.
-The average error rate, around 5\% for problems near-dominance, increases five-fold for problems with the lowest values of the $L_1$ ratio ($R^2=0.32$).
-We take this as strong evidence that (1) the ratio indeed captures choice complexity, and (2) decision-makers respond to this complexity by making more random choices.
-Importantly, these relationships are not merely driven by variation in value differences: they are unchanged when controlling for value differences, as the regression analysis in Appendix Table \ref{tab:l1regs} shows.\footnote{We pre-registered analyses restricting to subjects who do not report using a calculator in the experiment (82.5\% of the sample), reported in Appendix Table \ref{tab:l1regs_nocalc}.
-Quantitative relationships are virtually unchanged.}\\
+Figure $\ref{subfig:multi_incons}$ plots the relationship between the $L_1$ ratio and choice inconsistency rates.
+As predicted, this relationship is decreasing---choices are noisier when the comparison involves greater tradeoffs, as measured by the $L_1$ ratio.
+This relationship is quantitatively meaningful: the average inconsistency rate, around 5\% for problems near-dominance, increases more than four-fold for problems with the lowest values of the $L_1$ ratio.
+Figures \ref{subfig:multi_incons} and \ref{subfig:multi_errors} relate the $L_1$ ratio to our other indicators of choice complexity, errors and cognitive uncertainty; both are strongly decreasing in the ratio.
+Importantly, all these relationships are unchanged when controlling for value differences, as the regression analysis in Appendix Table \ref{tab:l1regs} shows, which suggests that they are driven by variation in the value-dissimilarity \textit{ratio}, rather than value differences alone.\footnote{We pre-registered analyses restricting to subjects who do not report using a calculator in the experiment (82.5\% of the sample).
+Quantitative results are virtually unchanged when restricting to this sample.}\\